opener-project/polarity-tagger/reference.md

     cat my_input.nl.kaf | polarity-tagger -- --lexicon general

 This command will call to the polarity tagger using the general lexicon for Dutch.
 The lexicon identifiers are unique only per language.
-If the lexicon id is not specified(you skip the --lexicon option), or you provide a wrong identifier, the default lexicon will be loaded.
+If the lexicon id is not specified (you skip the --lexicon option), or you provide a wrong identifier, the default lexicon will be loaded.
 If there is no lexicon marked as default in the --show-lexicon options, the first one in the list will be used.
-Check the VU-sentiment-lexicon for further information about how to manage lexicons and add new ones
+Check the VU-sentiment-lexicon for further information about how to manage lexicons and add new ones.

 ### Webservice